arielgee/Sage-Like/.misc/tasks.md

 * feedPreview.css: handle <figure> elements with negative margin in `https://thepcspy.com/feeds/full.xml`
 * feedPreview.css: make all <H> tags have bold text.
 * support dragANDdrop a feed from the pagePopup to the treeView
+* move the (set|get)DropInsideFolderShowMsgCount code block from onDragStartTreeItem() to onDragEnterTreeItem() to support InfoBubble for drags from outside the tree (url, links, popup, etc). do not forget event.stopPropagation();
 ---